eugenia1984/english/glossary.md

 - **QA (Quality Assurance) Tester** is someone who checks software to make sure it works well and has no problems.
 Quality means how good or bad something is, and assurance means making sure about something.
 A QA Tester's job is to test software to ensure its quality is good and it works as it should.

-- **Quarterly**: means happening every three months, or four times a year.
+- **quarterly**: means happening every three months, or four times a year.

 For example: